ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Green threads

 Virtual threads are not _green treads_.
-Green threads were mapped to a single _kernel-mode_ OS thread.
+Green threads were _user-mode_ threads mapped many-to-one to a single _kernel-mode_ OS thread.
 Green threads existed from Java 1.1 to Java 1.3 and were deprecated in favor of platform threads.

 ![types of Java threads](/images/types_of_Java_threads.svg)